Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Strategy

-A local collection of artists and art enthusiasts would like an pnline meeting, or focal point to share their enthusiasm.
+A local collection of artists and art enthusiasts would like an online meeting, or focal point to share their enthusiasm.
-With that in mind, provide the initial membership request form.
+With that in mind, provide an initial membership request form.
 From the request form the administrative processes emerge of reporting, updating and, if need be, deleting art club members.
 Administrators also need the ability to enter membership details if the requestor does not have access to the web site.
 - Initially upon opening the website, the browser would open with the membership form.
-  Upon review it is thought the browser should show artworks that would interest potential members.
+  _Upon review it is thought the browser should show artworks that would interest potential members._

 ### Scope